Infectious mononucleosis

 There is no seasonal variation or any male or female predisposition.

-The incubation period is four to eight weeks3.
+The incubation period is 3- 6 weeks.2

 Low-grade fever, fatigue and prolonged malaise.
-Fatigue and malaise may persist for several months after the acute infection has resolved.
+Fatigue and malaise may occasionally persist for several months after the acute infection has resolved.

 Sore throat; tonsillar enlargement is common, classically exudative and may be massive; palatal petechiae and uvular oedema.